 Why, hello there!

-My name is Mark Jaeschke (he/they), I am a Chicago-based collage artist, musician, museum professional, and historic preservationist in-training.
+My name is Mark Jaeschke (he/they), I am a Chicago-based collage artist, musician, cultural worker, and historic preservationist in-training.
 While I’ve lived in the Chicagoland area for most of my life, much of my personal experience is shaped by my identity as a transracial adoptee.

-In addition these creative endeavors, I have worked in the museum world professionally for the last five years, working with artists, activists, and other cultural workers to create vivid programs, events, and exhibitions.
-I also co-founded the National Public Housing Museum Workers United union with the IAMAW.
+In addition these creative endeavors, I have worked in the museum world professionally for the last seven years at the National Public Housing Museum (NPHM).
+As a public programmer, I’ve had the opportunity to collaborate with artists, activists, and other cultural workers to create vivid programs, events, and exhibitions.
+I also co-founded the National Public Housing Museum Workers United with the IAMAW.

 I am currently a student at the School of the Art Institute of Chicago’s Historic Preservation Certification Program.
-Similar to my art, our landscapes and spaces make up so much of our identity and it is important to maintain them, while continuing to develop our world.
+Our landscapes and spaces make up so much of our identity and it is important to maintain them, while continuing to develop our world.
+I am specifically interested in adaptive reuse projects, much like the NPHM.

 Thanks again for stopping by my little bit of the world wide web.
 Since you clicked ‘about,’ you may want to know a bit more about me and my practice.